Estonian orthography: History

 Modern Estonian orthography is based on the Newer Orthography created by Eduard Ahrens in the second half of the 19th century based on Finnish orthography.
 The Older Orthography it replaced was created in the 17th century by Bengt Gottfried Forselius and Johann Hornung based on standard German orthography.
 In the old orthography, single consonants following short vowels were written double even if they are short (kala 'fish' was written as kalla) and long vowels in an open syllable were written single (looma 'to create' was written as loma).
 Before Otto Wilhelm Masing introduced the letter õ in the early 19th century, its sound had not been distinguished in writing from ö.
 Earlier writing in Estonian had by and large used an ad hoc orthography based on Latin and Middle Low German orthography.
 Some influences of the standard German orthography — for example, writing W/w instead of V/v persisted well into the 1930s.

 In Fraktur typesetting (which was common in Estonian publications before the first half of the 20th century), two kinds of the small letter s were distinguished: the short s and the long ſ.
 The long ſ was used at the beginning and in the middle of syllables, and the short s was used at the end of syllables.
 For example: kaſs 'cat' — kasſi 'cat [gen. sg., part. sg.]'.

 In the second half of the 20th century, some Estonian words and names were quoted in international publications from Soviet sources, and were often in fact spelled as incorrect back-transliterations from Russian Cyrillic.
-Such examples of Russian transliteration include the use of я ("ya") for ä (e.g. Pyarnu (Пярну) for Pärnu), ы ("y") for õ (e.g., Pylva (Пылва) for Põlva) and ю ("yu") for ü (e.g., Pyussi (Пюсси) for Püssi).
+Such examples of Russian transliteration include the use of я ("ya") for ä (e.g. Pyarnu (Пярну) for Pärnu), ы ("y") for õ (e.g., Pylva (Пылва) for Põlva) and ю ("yu") for ü (e.g., Pyussi (Пюсси) for Püssi), and the adaptation of spellings into the back-transliterated language's orthography (such as Vilyandi for Viljandi following English orthography, or Tartou for Tartu following French orthography).